Kastobi/ci_ms2_aggregator/README.md

         - Expected behaviour
             - The table pages turn accordingly, data updates in the table and next to the buttons
             - The correct GitHub page opens in a new tab
+        - Outcome
+            - Pass

    5. About Section
        - Procedure
            - Click every link
        - Expected behaviour
            - The link clicked opens in anew tab
+       - Outcome
+           - Pass

     6. Contacts footer
         - Procedure
             - Click the contacts symbols
         - Expected behaviour
             - The authors contact pages opens an in new tab
+       - Outcome
+            - Pass

     7. General
         - Procedure
             - All buttons were hovered
         - Expected behaviour
             - If not disabled, the color changes
+        - Outcome
+            - Pass

 ### Automated testing